 Introduction

-Liver abscesses typically result from a polymicrobial bacterial infection spreading from the biliary or gastrointestinal tract, either via contiguous spread or seeding from the portal and hepatic veins.
+A liver abscess typically results from a bacterial infection spreading from the biliary or gastrointestinal tract, either via contiguous spread or seeding from the portal and hepatic veins.

 Clinical Features